touist/touist/README.md

    works on **macOS** (x86_64 only), **Linux** x86\_64 and **Windows** (x86 or x64\_86).

+   ⚠️ WARNING ⚠️ On macOS Sierra, `TouIST.app` will show a 'broken' message.
+   You must run `sudo spctl --master-disable` which will enable the _Open app from anywhere_ thing.
+If we want to avoid this, we have to pay Apple $99 every year for signing the app.
+We should do that at some point!

 3. You can also look at the [Touist language reference][ref] ([pdf version][ref-pdf]).